Frank Whipple Renwick1,2

 George Ross Hargraft was buried at St. James Cemetery, Toronto, Ontario, Canada.2

-George Ross Hargraft was described as a merchant according to his son William's birth registration in October 1884.7 He was the informant on the death registration of Edmund Aled MacNachtan.8,9,10
+George Ross Hargraft was described as a merchant according to his son William's birth registration in October 1884.7 He was the informant on the death registration of his son-in-law, Edmund Aled MacNachtan, who died on 22 July 1891.8

 George Ross and Rachel MacNachtan appeared on the 1901 British Census of Canada, at Toronto, enumerated effective 31 Mar 1901, described as Church of England, but his occupation is not legible to me.
 Their children Ella, Mac, George and Lawrence were listed as living with them.
 His "mother", Mary Macnachton, was included in the household.
 She was a widow, born in Scotland.
 However, the birhtdate given is that of his mother-in-law.
 I have chosen to identify this person as his mohter-in-law, even though she was usually know as Elizabeth.
 Note that his mother was indeed a Mary, but she was a Hargraft, born in.4